Separation and Divorce – How Best to Weather the Storm

 What Will It Cost?

 A divorce need not be expensive.
-Doolan Wagner Family Lawyers offers a no-obligation initial consultation at a fixed cost of $350 (incl.
-GST).
+Doolan Wagner Family Lawyers offers a no-obligation initial consultation at a fixed cost.

 We are always available to discuss our fees with you and the likely charges that you will incur should you decide to retain us.